-The appearance of the well-known crime series Miami Vice and CSI Miami seems to be deceptive: you just can not imagine that evil people are up to no good here, as shown on television.
+The glimpse of the well-known crime series Miami Vice and CSI Miami seems to be deceiving: you just can not imagine that bad people are up to no good here, as shown on TV.
 And yet there is crime, because in Miami there are big economic differences and a deep-seated wound between rich and poor.
 Miami is a mecca for Caribbean refugees and there are neighborhoods like the western suburbs of Hialeah and Hialeah Gardens, where 90 percent is spoken Spanish.
 The Cubans in Miami form the majority among Hispanics for geographical reasons.
 Even if you as a tourist certainly do not feel so much of the influence of the Pan-American-Latin American mix of the population, their exotic lightness, liveliness and happiness have distributed wind, sun and water evenly throughout Miami-Dade County.

 Miami at a glance